 I’d say this combo is worth a try at least!
 If you do decide to grab it, be sure to let me know what you think!

 I am really excited about your interest in quilting!
 It’s such a fulfilling hobby and can be very relaxing while also challenging your mind.
 It’s fun to watch your skills build as you learn.
 I hope this Quilting Tools: Beginners Guide to what you absolutely have to have to start will give you the confidence to know what to start with!
+And I know my Quilting Tool Checklist will help you do your shopping.

 Where to buy your tools?